Sam Cheptoris: Political career

 In 2011 Cheptoris won the Kapchorwa District LC5 position on the National Resistance Movement political party ticket.
 After one five-year term, he successfully contested for the newly created Kapchorwa Municipality constituency in the Parliament of Uganda.
 On 6 June 2016, he was appointed as Cabinet Minister of Water and Environment.
-Among his priorities as a member of parliament are: (a) to establish an irrigation system in the constituency to boost agricultural production, (b) to assist in the creation of a university in the sub-region, (c) to assist in the re-establishment of "Elgon Cooperative Union", and (d) to establish a water and sewerage system in Kapchorwa Municipality.
+Among his priorities as a member of parliament are: (a) to establish an irrigation system in the constituency to boost agricultural production, (b) to assist in the creation of a university in the sub-region, (c) to assist in the re-establishment of "Elgon Cooperative Union", and (d) to establish a water and sewerage system in Kapchorwa Municipality.Sam retired from elective politics and did not contest in the 2026 elections in the Sebei subregion.

 Business interests

 Cheptoris is the proprietor of (a) Kapchrowa Standard Academy, a secondary school in Kapchorwa District and (b) Cheminy Standard Academy, a secondary school in neighboring Kween District.